 When a hospitalized victim’s heart stops beating, doctors and hospital staff immediately turn to the latest technology to restart the victim’s heart.
 However, when a person experiences cardiac arrest as far from the hospital as possible, the only way for them to survive that life-threatening event is for a person that has adequate training in CPR to perform cardiopulmonary resuscitation.

 It is highly encouraged by all experts that have gone through CPR training and certification that all people that are in close proximity to infants and children take up CPR training and certification.
 It just takes an hour of a person’s time, but it can definitely lead to you saving a life.
-If you cannot spare an hour of your daytime, you can opt to take up online CPR classes at the American Health Care Academy.
+If you cannot spare an hour of your daytime, you can opt to take up CPR certification classes online at the American Health Care Academy.

 Always Dial 911